jc782/jc782.github.io/_posts/2020-04-26-Japow-Skiing.markdown

 ### Hokkaido

 Hokkaido powder is legendary, so we had to make the trip up to the north island.
 We hired a car for this part because our hotel (read:dodgy roadside trucker motel) was not ski-in ski-out.
 Niseko, the largest and most well known resort was our first destination. is expensive, it's full of Aussie's, and they're all insufferable.
-Anticlimatic after Geto.
+Anticlimactic after Geto.

 By coincidence we were in town at the time of the Sapporo Ice Festival which was well worth the trip.
 It came alive with the lightshow.
 ![iceFestival](/assets/images/japan/IceFestival.JPG){:class="img-responsive"}